Binarization Trees and Random Number Generation: Extracting Procedures and Binarization

 When we write $x\in M=(S,\nu)$, it simply means that $x\in S$.
 However, when we use the expression ``$x\in M$'' as an index, the multiplicity of the elements is taken into account.
 For example, for multisets $A$ and $B$, the multiset $A\uplus B$ can be redefined as $\{x\mid x\in A \mbox{ or } x\in B\}$.

-Definition~\ref{def:extracting} states that the image of an extracting function is multiple copies of $\{0,1\}^N$, the exact full set of binary strings of various lengths $N$'s.
+By Definition~\ref{def:extracting}, the image of an extracting function consists of multiple copies of $\{0,1\}^N$, the exact full set of binary strings of various lengths $N$'s.
 For example, von Neumann procedure defined above sends $\{0,1\}^6$ to 12 copies of $\{0,1\}$, 6 copies $\{0,1\}^2$, and one copy of $\{0,1\}^3$. \begin{definition}[\cite{pae15}] A multiset $A$ of bit strings is {\em extracting} if, for each $z$ that occurs in $A$, all the bit strings of length $|z|$ occur in $A$ the same time as $z$ occurs in $A$. \end{definition}

 For multisets $A$ and $B$ of bit strings, define a new multiset $A*B=\{s*t\mid s\in A, t\in B\}$, and this operation is associative, too.
 If $A$ and $B$ are extracting, both $A*B$ and $A\uplus B$ are extracting.
-Denote by $f((C))$ the multiset $\{f(x)\mid x\in C\}$, or equivalently, $(f(C),\nu)$ with $\nu(z)=|f^{-1}(z)\cap C|$ for $z\in f(C)$.
-Note that $|f((C))|=|C|$.
-For a disjoint union $C\cup D$, we have $f((C\cup D))=f((C))\uplus f((D))$.
-With this notation, $\Psi_1((\{0,1\}^6))=12\cdot\{0,1\}\uplus 6\cdot\{0,1\}^2\uplus1\cdot\{0,1\}^3$.
+Denote by $f\dpr{C}$ the multiset $\{f(x)\mid x\in C\}$, or equivalently, $(f(C),\nu)$ with $\nu(z)=|f^{-1}(z)\cap C|$ for $z\in f(C)$.
+Note that $|f\dpr{C}|=|C|$.
+For a disjoint union $C\cup D$, we have $f\dpr{C\cup D}=f\dpr{C}\uplus f\dpr{D}$.
+With this notation, $\Psi_1\dpr{\{0,1\}^6}=12\cdot\{0,1\}\uplus 6\cdot\{0,1\}^2\uplus1\cdot\{0,1\}^3$.